 'The Fluid Computer' LP is out on KRAAK on 3 May 2019.
-The book contains multiple exposures made on 35mm slides projected during concerts, while the record comes with two new pieces made with DIY musical apparatus, field recordings and tape manipulation.
-Together they trigger and inspire to deconstruct the ubiquitous algorithmic and electronic machinery, and to reincarnate technologies left to oblivion.
+The photobook contains multiple exposures made on 35mm slides projected during concerts, while the record comes with two new pieces made with DIY musical apparatus, field recordings and tape manipulation.
+Together they serve as a trigger to deconstruct the ubiquitous algorithmic and electronic machinery, and to reincarnate forgotten technologies.

 The title of the release comes from the book ‘The Pattern on the Stone’ by W. Daniel Hillis.

 Alvin Lucier is a pioneering American composer, writer and visual artist.
 He might be best known for his avant-garde exploration of sonic environments and the use of performer's physical gestures and neural impulses.
 The significant part of his longstanding oeuvre ventures towards sounds that we would never perceive under ordinary circumstances.